ICF ACC Requirements, Costs & Certification Guide 2026

 4. Performance Evaluation

-You must pass an ICF performance evaluation, which involves submitting a recorded coaching session for review by ICF assessors against the ICF Core Competencies.
+You must pass an ICF performance evaluation, which involves submitting a recorded coaching session for review by ICF assessors against the ICF ACC Minimum Skills Requirements.
+Evaluations submitted from January 1, 2026 are assessed against the updated 2026 MSR document.
+The ICF Core Competencies were also refined in September 2025 with improved clarity and targeted improvements.

 5. Written Exam